 I guess I’ve never thought of things this way: if Jim Lehrer couldn’t see the catastrophic economic writing on the wall, how could we expect the Bush administration to see it?
 And, why didn’t the Iraqis “bounce back” as quickly as Cheney anticipated?

-Now, back to the video (I haven’t even reached the torture exchanges Megan teased last night…)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Now, back to the video (I haven’t even reached the torture exchanges Megan teased last night…)Liz Cox Barrett is a writer at CJR.